greyshaman/rfs_tester/README.md

-# File System Tester - package to help start file system test units
+# File System Tester is a package that helps you start file system testing.

 =================================================================

 ## Overview

-This library provides simple util for testing file system operations.
+This library provides a simple utility for testing file system operations.
-When you test something you need some sandbox which should wipe out after testing finish.
+When you are testing something, you need a sandbox that can be wiped out after the testing is finished.
-This package allow you configure temporary directory and its inner structure, perform tests and remove it when all work will done.
+This package allows you to configure a temporary directory and its internal structure, perform tests, and remove it when all the work is done.

-It can be configured to create cutomized directory structure.
-The main idea to create this package is write test units for progaram which should work whith file system, manipulate with directories, files and links to them.
-Io tests need template directory with some files on different depth of fs structure.
+It can be configured to generate a customized directory structure.
+The main idea behind this package is to write test cases for a program that needs to work with the file system, manipulating directories, files, and links to them.
+The tests require a template directory with several files at various levels of the file system structure.

-The random generator is using for add uniqueness for temporary directory name which contains other tested file system units.
+The random generator is used to add uniqueness to the temporary directory name, which contains other test file system units.

 ## Configuration

-The test directory structure can be configured by yaml or json format.
+The test directory structure can be configured using the YAML or JSON format.

 ### Yaml configuration